Piccolino, Leeds – Restaurant Review

-A cursory flip through the Meal Mole’s foodie memory bank reveals Piccolino’s has some serious Italiano restaurant competition in Leeds – at least in quantity if not in quality.
-Jamie’s Italian and Carluccio’s are a stone’s throw away, then there’s Ciao Bella, Bibis, Casa Mia, Zizzi, Café Italia and Da Mario’s within walking distance, not to mention suburban big hitters like Salvo’s and Diva – and that’s before you even get to thinking about your everyday pizzerias.
+A cursory flip through the foodie memory bank reveals Piccolino’s has some serious Italiano restaurant competition in Leeds.
+At least in quantity if not in quality.
+Jamie’s Italian and Carluccio’s are a stone’s throw away, then there’s Ciao Bella, Bibis, Casa Mia, Zizzi, Café Italia and Da Mario’s within walking distance, not to mention suburban big hitters like Salvo’s and Diva.
+And that’s before you even get to thinking about your everyday pizzerias.
 I mean, how many outlets of Pizza Express does one city actually need?

 So the neat and airy Park Row version of the 21-strong restaurant chain might be forgiven for easing up a little on the all-Italian offering, although this can be where restaurant chains fall flat – they’re ok with the simple, classic Italian stuff, but over-complicate the menu and the chefs can sometimes be found wanting.
 And don’t go thinking Italian chain restaurants are a sure-fire success – especially in this financial climate.
 The nearby branch of Strada went the way of the dodo a few months ago.